-This recipe is adapted from the famous queso blanco dip that is served at Miguels Cocina in San Diego, CA. Creamy and flavorful, with just the right kick of spice, this is the best queso blanco dip you will ever have, and people will beg you for the recipe.
+This Queso blanco dip recipe is adapted from the famous restaurant style white cheese queso dip served at Miguel’s Cocina Restaurant in San Diego, California.
+Creamy and zesty, with just the right kick of jalapeno, this is the best queso blanco dip you will ever eat.
 I call it “liquid gold” because it is as precious as gold!
-No fake cheese in this queso!
+No fake cheese in this queso, it is the real deal!

-This can also be used as a sauce for Mexican dishes including enchiladas, fajitas, or nachos, or be a purist and serve with warm tortilla chips.
-Drizzle over grilled shrimp and you will lose your mind, it is so tasty!
-To keep warm for parties, place the finished dip in a fondue dish or crock pot on warm or low.
+This queso blanco dip can also be used as a sauce for Mexican dishes such as enchiladas, fajitas, or nachos.
+Drizzle it over grilled shrimp and you will lose your mind, it is so tasty!
+To keep warm for parties, place the finished dip in a fondue dish or crockpot on low.

 Best Queso Blanco Dip